MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-installer-v0.md

 **`version`** - **Version**<br>
 `string`.
 Required.
 Default value: `1.0.4`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify exact version of .NET Core SDK or runtime to install.<br/>Find the value of `version-sdk` for installing SDK, or `version-runtime` for installing Runtime from any releases [here](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/DotNetCoreInstallerV0/externals/releases.json).
+Specifies the exact version of the .NET Core SDK or Runtime to install.

+Find the value of `version-sdk` for installing the SDK, or `version-runtime` for installing Runtime from any releases [in GitHub](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/DotNetCoreInstallerV0/externals/releases.json).

+> [!NOTE]
- **NOTE: the task will not work with new versions of .NET Core.
-Kindly upgrade to 2.\* version of the task to download latest versions od .NET Core.**.
+> The task won't work with new versions of .NET Core.
+Upgrade to version 2.\* of the task so you can download the latest versions of .NET Core.
 <!-- :::editable-content-end::: -->
 <br>